unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 Kanban project board, issue tracker) and **git feature branch workflow**.
 Your faculty advisor will evaluate this component of your project.

-### Project Paper/Thesis Manuscript (30%)
+### Project Paper or Thesis Manuscript (30%)
+*Master's Project*: Your faculty advisor will evaluate your project paper.

-Your project/thesis committee will evaluate the project paper/thesis manuscript.
+*Master's Thesis*: Your faculty advisor and thesis committee members will evaluate your thesis manuscript.